cbracken/new-install/freebsd_install.md

 ### Force renew DHCP lease

-DHCP leases are cached in /var/db/dhclient.leases.em0 (remplace `em0` with the interface name).
+DHCP leases are cached in /var/db/dhclient.leases.em0 (replace `em0` with the interface name).

 To force renewal of DHCP lease: